 - 6.2 Appendix A to this report includes some background information to support the thinking behind the report and its recommendations.
 During the Working Group's work it has become evident that Adur Homes provides a key service within the community.
-In addition it was noted that Adur Homes has delivered a number of successes which have made a real positive impact to the Adur community.
-This includes the Open Doors initiative and the implementation of an effective homeless policy both pre Covid and safeguarding the homeless during the pandemic.
 The Working Group has also been briefed on the changes that have been made and are being made to the delivery of the repairs and maintenance service.
 The Working Group recognises and accepts that the full improvement of the repairs and maintenance service is not a quick process and will take time to deliver. - 6.3 The Working Group, however, strongly recommends that the Adur District Council Executive Member for Customer Services and senior officers put in place a transformation programme that sets out a timetable to implement the following improvements to Adur Homes core business of the provision of social housing.
 It is further recommended that the transformation programme is endorsed by the Joint Strategic Committee and appropriate progress reporting is implemented in order to ensure that decisions are made to support this transformation programme on a timely basis. - 6.4 Given the significant nature of the transformation programme the Working Group recommends that JOSC continues to closely monitor the performance of Adur Homes.